letstri/hookas/README.md

 - [useMountedEffect](#usemountedeffect) - Run an effect after the component is mounted
 - [useIsMounted](#useismounted) - Check if the component is mounted
 - [useIsomorphicEffect](#useisomorphiceffect) - Run an effect on both client and server
-- [useInitializedEffect](#useinitializedeffect) - Run an effect only after all dependencies are defined
-- [useInitializedEffectOnce](#useinitializedeffectonce) - Run an effect only once after all dependencies are defined
 - [usePromise](#usepromise) - Handle promises without the `use` hook
 - [useAsyncEffect](#useasynceffect) - Run asynchronous operations in React effects